Lawmakers target cash bail; DAs say slow down

 “I don’t see that we won’t be able to resolve this,” Lentol said.

 “All we’re saying is, ‘Where’s the fire?
-Slow this down’,” Nassau County District Attorney Madeline Singas.
+Slow this down,’ ” Nassau County District Attorney Madeline Singas said.
 “A lot of this sounds good in theory.
 But the people who have drafted it have never practiced criminal law.”

 The New York Civil Liberties Union counters that defendants, under the current laws, often face “trial by ambush,” with surprise witnesses and evidence, and that only four states have more restrictive discovery laws than New York.